Dezz-x/Dezz-x/README.md

 Things I'm currently learning:
  - Getting more comfortable with JavaScript
- - React.js
+ - React.js 📚

 Things I plan to learn:
- - Tailwind CSS
+ - Tailwind CSS 🍃
- - Node.js
+ - Node.js 👨‍💻

-"I've failed over and over and over again in my life.
-And that is why I succeed."  -Michael Jordan

 <!--
 **Dezz-x/Dezz-x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.